open-innovations/housing/README.md

 ## `raw`

 All raw data files extracted into this directory.
+The structure is maintained using empty `.gitkeep` files but no actual raw data files are checked into the repo as we don't need them to build the site, and we don't want to make unnecessary copies.

 ## Contributing